-Literature circles are an engaging way to build and deepen understanding of books, and at the same time, students are actively practicing speaking and listening standards.
+Digital Literature Circles are an engaging way to build and deepen their understanding of books, and at the same time, students are actively practicing speaking and listening standards.
 Whether you have students meeting once a week to do a group video chat, or meeting in person in the regular classroom, these digital literature circle activities are ideal for building comprehension.
 Each literature circle has six students completing individual jobs before meeting to discuss the text, including Awesome Artist, Creative Connector, Character Captain, Discussion Director, Super Summarizer, Word Wizard.
 With a little guided and explicit instruction, literature circles become book clubs with students working together and the routines quickly turn independent.

 - Expectations slide with editable expectations

 - Job Descriptions slide with editable descriptions (plus, an option to delete/add more jobs if you use others)

 - Student Groups slide with editable table size so you can create multiple groups (color-coded for easier managing who is in each group)

 - Job Assignments slide (color-coded to easily move students from one job to the next, or use student photos for an at-a-glance “who does what” approach)